The generating function of planar Eulerian orientations: Functional equations for general Eulerian orientations

 As in the case of minus-subpatches, we can uniquely reconstruct the patch $P$ and its marked corner $c$ if we are given the shifted patch $S$ and the contracted map $L$, together with its outer corner inherited from $c$.
 The idea is again to attach the edges incident to $v_1$ in $L$ around the shifted patch $S$, as illustrated (in the case of minus-patches) in Figure~\ref{fig:decontract}.

 We are now ready to prove the third equation of Theorem~\ref{thm:systemG}.

 \begin{Lemma} The generating functions $\Pgf$, $\Cgf$ and $\Dgf$ satisfy the equation

 \end{Lemma} \begin{proof} Let $C$ be any colourful C-patch.
 Let $v_{0}$ and $v_{1}$ be the root vertex and co-root vertex of~$C$, and let $c$ be the outer corner of $v_{1}$ {that} is immediately anticlockwise of the root edge (we refer to Figure~\ref{fig:CinPD_proof} for an illustration).
 Let $S$ be the shifted subpatch of ${C}$ rooted at $c$ and let~$L$ be the labelled map obtained from $C$ by contracting the subpatch $S$ to a single vertex, still denoted $v_{1}$.
-Then in $L$, the root vertex $v_{0}$ is only adjacent to vertices labelled 1 (because this was already true in $C$), and the co-root vertex is only adjacent to vertices labelled 0 (because of the contraction).
+Then in $L$, the root vertex $v_{0}$ is only adjacent to vertices labelled 1 (because this was already true in $C$), and the co-root vertex {$v_1$} is only adjacent to vertices labelled 0 (because of the contraction).

 Recall that all inner faces of $L$ are either digons or quadrangles.
-We want to prove that in $L$, $v_0$ is not incident to any inner quadrangle.
+We want to prove that in~$L$, {the root vertex} $v_0$ is not incident to any inner quadrangle.
 Assume that such a quadrangle exists.
-Since $v_{0}$ only shares one corner with the outer face of $L$ (this was the case for $C$ already), one such quadrangle must be incident to $v_1$.
+Since $v_{0}$ only shares one corner with the outer face of $L$ (this was the case for $C$ already), {and since $v_0$ is adjacent to $v_1$}, one such quadrangle must be incident to $v_1$.
 But the above label conditions on the neighbours of $v_0$ and $v_1$ force this quadrangle to have labels 0 and 1 only, in $L$ and thus in $C$.
 This contradicts the fact that $C$ is colourful.
 Hence $v_0$ is only adjacent to {inner} digons (and to the outer face), and since it shares only one corner with the outer face, its only neighbour {in $L$} is $v_{1}$ (see Figure~\ref{fig:CinPD_proof}).

 Let $D$ be the labelled map constructed from $L$ by moving the root edge anticlockwise one place around the outer face, removing the old root vertex $v_{0}$ of $L$ and all incident edges, and replacing each vertex label $\ell$ with $1-\ell$.
 Now the root vertex has label $0$, and all its neighbours have label $1$.
 The outer face {still has} labels 0 and 1.
 Each inner quadrangle of $D$ corresponds to an inner quadrangle of ${C}$, and is therefore colourful.
 Hence $D$ is a colourful D-patch.